SP-8403/sa-neonatal-guideline-review/reviews/README.md

 # South African Neonatal Guidelines – Technical Review and Harmonisation

-**Technical Reviewer and Editorial Lead**
-Shakti Pillay
-Neonatologist
-University of Cape Town
+**Technical Review, Editorial Harmonisation, Digital Algorithm Design and Refinement**

 **Review Period:** 2025 – Current

+I acknowledge and thank **Associate Professor Gugu Kali** for her role as co-lead author in the national guideline development process since 2022.
+Thank you to **Professor Sthembiso Velaphi** for his leadership and contributions to the broader guideline process.
+I acknowledge **Dr David Ntirushwa** and **Dr Joan Diepenaar** for their editorial, technical and guideline support contributions.
+Special acknowledgement to the **National Department of Health**, including **Ms Joyce Mahuntsi**, for leading and coordinating the national guideline development and consultation process.
+Thank you to all programme leads, chapter authors, contributors, clinicians, provincial representatives, partner organisations and stakeholders who contributed to the national consultation and broader guideline development process.

 ---

-## Overview
+## Background and Overview

-This repository documents the structured **Technical Review and Editorial Harmonisation** of draft chapters of the South African Neonatal Guidelines following extensive **National Consultation**.
+This repository documents the structured **technical review and editorial harmonisation** of draft chapters of the South African Neonatal Guidelines following extensive **national consultation**.

-The review process incorporates feedback from clinicians and stakeholders across **South Africa**, including contributors from multiple provinces, institutions, and levels of care.
+The review process incorporates feedback from clinicians and stakeholders across **South Africa**, including contributors from multiple provinces, institutions and levels of care.
 Comments received during the consultation process included both attributed and anonymous submissions.

+This process was initiated in **2022**, with an initial Google Drive repository created on **6 April 2022** to support early collation and guideline development work.
+Although that original Google Drive link is no longer the primary active working space, the current guideline teams and relevant contributors have been added to support continuity, access to historical material, and transparent documentation of the ongoing technical review and harmonisation process.

+The most recent update reflects the national guideline meeting of **April 2026**.

+The purpose of this repository is to transparently document the structured synthesis of national input and the editorial work undertaken to strengthen the clarity, safety, usability and implementation-readiness of the guideline.
+---

+## Background and Overview

+This repository documents the structured **technical review and editorial harmonisation** of draft chapters of the South African Neonatal Guidelines following extensive **national consultation**.

+The review process incorporates feedback from clinicians and stakeholders across **South Africa**, including contributors from multiple provinces, institutions and levels of care.
+Comments received during the consultation process included both attributed and anonymous submissions.

+This process was initiated in **2022**, with an initial Google Drive repository created on **6 April 2022** to support early collation and guideline development work.
+Although that original Google Drive link is no longer the primary active working space, the current guideline teams and relevant contributors have been added to support continuity, access to historical material, and transparent documentation of the ongoing technical review and harmonisation process.

+The most recent updates and comments reflect the national guideline meeting of **April 2026**.
 The purpose of this repository is to transparently document the structured synthesis of this national input and the editorial work undertaken to strengthen the clarity, safety, and usability of the guideline.

 ---